blockapps/dapp-guide/README.md

 ### Packaging

-STRATO dApp should be packaged in the Zip file.
+STRATO dApp should be packaged as a zip archive which contains the smart contracts and the UI, with the following format.

-File structure of the Zip archive is strictly defined:
 ```
 .zip
 ├─ contracts/